ehsanmqn/art-parser/readme.md

-The HTML Parser project for Saman PR
+# HTML parser
+This is a very simple HTML parser project using python

 ## Table of contents